-The Medium Term Financial Strategy 2020/21 - 2022/23 and resultant Budget for 2020/21 and the resource allocation measures which will support financial sustainability have, as far as the constraint on resources allows, been developed within the context of the Single Midlothian Plan, ensuring as far as possible that resources are directed towards the key priorities of reducing inequalities in learning, health and economic circumstance outcomes.
+The Medium Term Financial Strategy 2020/21 - 2022/23 and resultant Budget for 2021/22 have, as far as the constraint on resources allows, been developed within the context of the Single Midlothian Plan, ensuring as far as possible that resources are directed towards the key priorities of reducing inequalities in learning, health and economic circumstance outcomes.

-If available, mitigating actions for each of the proposals have been outlined in the individual equality impact assessments.
+If available, mitigating actions for each of the measures previously agreed were outlined in the individual equality impact assessments.
 Where no mitigating actions are possible it is considered that any negative effects are not unlawful and are justifiable on a benchmarking/inflationary basis.
 The mitigating actions will form part of the implementation of changes when approved.